 University of Colorado

-The transplant fellowship program at the University of Colorado offers a comprehensive training program covering all aspects of Transplant Nephrology.
-We are a high-volume transplant center, performing over 250 kidney and kidney/pancreas transplants per year.
+The AST-accredited transplant nephrology fellowship program at The University of Colorado offers a comprehensive training program covering all aspects of transplant nephrology for physicians who have satisfied their ACGME general nephrology clinical training obligations.
+Both one-year (clinical) and two-year (research track) training options are available.
+We are a high-volume transplant center, performing over 300 kidney and kidney/pancreas transplants per year.
 The transplant fellowship year involves equal time spent in the inpatient and outpatient settings.
 Transplant nephrology fellows gain experience working closely with transplant nephrology faculty, surgeons, pharmacists, social workers, and nurses to provide exceptional care to our patients.
-Transplant nephrology fellows can expect to gain experience in pre-transplant donor and recipient evaluation and selection, post-operative immunosuppression management, evaluation and management of graft dysfunction, desensitization, and paired exchange.
-Our protocol biopsy program offers ample opportunity for fellows to gain biopsy experience.
-Optional time spent on a transplant infectious disease rotation is available.
-Dedicated time in our tissue-typing center will help fellows to gain expertise in cross-match techniques and interpretation.
-Year-round education is provided in the form of patient-specific bedside teaching, scheduled didactic sessions covering, but not limited to, the AST-recommended educational curriculum topics, journal clubs, and monthly transplant pathology conferences.
+Transplant nephrology fellows can expect to gain experience in all pertinent areas of clinical transplant nephrology including pre-transplant donor and recipient evaluation and selection, post-operative immunosuppression management, evaluation and management of graft dysfunction, desensitization, and paired exchange.

 Yale University School of Medicine

-The Section of Nephrology, Section of Transplantation and Immunology and Yale New Haven Transplantation Center offers an intensive year in advanced clinical training in Transplant Nephrology to applicants that have completed an ACGME certified Fellowship in Nephrology.
-While the Fellowship is structured so that the Fellow will qualify as a UNOS certified Kidney Transplant Program Medical Director, our mission is to provide a scholarly training environment for fellows to become competent transplant nephrologists who will serve as future leaders of transplant programs and contribute academically to the field of kidney and pancreas transplantation.
-The Fellowship offers a very thorough exposure to inpatient and outpatient management of kidney and pancreas transplantation, both before and after transplantation.
-Comprised of internationally recognized experts across a wide range of disciplines, the Yale Medical School offers vast research opportunities for fellowship candidates.
+The Section of Nephrology, Section of Transplantation and Immunology and Yale New Haven Transplantation Center offers an intensive year in advanced clinical training in transplant nephrology to applicants that have completed an ACGME-certified fellowship in nephrology.
+While the fellowship is structured so that the fellow will qualify as a UNOS-certified Kidney Transplant Program Medical Director, our mission is to provide a scholarly training environment for fellows to become competent transplant nephrologists who will serve as future leaders of transplant programs and contribute academically to the field of kidney and pancreas transplantation.

 District Of Columbia